gregorydannay/gregorydannay.github.io/_pages/about.md

 My research interests are mainly in information economics and mechanism design.
 You can learn more about my research [here](/research).

-You can send me an emain at gregory.dannay@eui.eu.
+If you want to reach out, you can contact me at gregory.dannay@eui.eu.